Beacon City Schools: Elementary schools

+South Avenue Elementary School: Located at 60 South Avenue, Beacon, New York 12508.
+This is the largest of all the elementary schools and serves as the city's magnet school.

 Rombout Middle School

 Rombout Middle School is located at 84 Matteawan Road, Beacon, New York, 12508.
 It offers volleyball, baseball, basketball, football, and a variety of clubs.
-As of the end of the 2020-21 school year, it educated 632 students.
+As of the end of the 2020–21 school year, it educated 632 students.